codnect/procyon/README.md

 * **procyon-web :** It provides web support for developing web application.

-* **procyon-peas :** This allow us to manage our instances created in Procyon application.
+* **procyon-peas :** This allows us to manage our instances created in the Procyon application.
 Peas are very similar to Java Beans.
-They might be called as Go Beans :)
+They can be called Go Beans :)

 ## How to use Procyon?

 It is so easy to use Procyon Framework.
-The only thing you have to do is to add the **Procyon** module into your **go.mod** and import it into your code file.
+The only thing you have to do is to add the **Procyon** module into your **go.mod** and import it into your code file as follows.
 ```go
 import (
 	"github.com/procyon-projects/procyon"
 )
 ```
-Next, You need to invoke the method **procyon.NewProcyonApplication** to create a procyon application in main function.
+Next, You need to invoke the method **procyon.NewProcyonApplication** to create a Procyon application in the main function.
 ```go
 myApp := procyon.NewProcyonApplication()
 ```
-After that, invoke the method **Run** to run the application.
-It is easy that much to have a simple Procyon application.
+Following, invoke the method Run to run the application.
 ```go
 myApp.Run()
 ```
 Eventually, your code snippet will look like the following.
 It is easy that much to have a simple Procyon application.
 ```go
 import (
 	"github.com/procyon-projects/procyon"